 As we keep talking, I push back a little—his Instagram doesn’t talk much about where he’s from or reveal how layered he is.
 “You post with your shirt off more than on,” I told him.

 “That’s accurate,” he said.

 I ask if he feels a responsibility to speak out, to use his platform to share meaningful stories.
 As we talk it out, I wonder if I’m taking it all too seriously—I scroll through his feed while he talks, through dozens of photos of him playing with dogs and posing in the mirror.
-Maybe his feed—and maybe the Instagays—are more harmless than people might think.
+Maybe his feed—and maybe the Instagays—are more harmless than people think.
 Logan re-grounds the conversation.
 “I just post what I wanna post.
 Hopefully it helps someone out because I keep it positive,” he said.
 “Even if it’s me dressing up as a dog because I’m fucking stupid and silly, then cool—hopefully it helps someone out.”

 He talks briefly about Instagays who are speaking out and cites examples of posts where they tell their coming out stories or support an initiative like GLAAD’s Spirit Day; he qualifies that the speaking out is something, even if it’s only “twenty percent of the time.”
 Then he nicely articulates what I already know.
 “To expect anyone to be on a mission [to do good] all of the time isn’t realistic.”

 The next week I connected over the phone with Joshua Cummings, 26, a fitness model and aspiring actor and writer.
 As a person of color, I was curious to see how his experience with Instagram differed from John’s or Logan’s.
 I also wanted to know whether he approaches Instagram differently given his career (modeling and acting) is most directly impacted by it; John works as an art director and Logan works in sales.